code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-19-apache-kafka-download-installation.md

 # Download and Setup Kafka

-Open the [Kafka releases page](http://kafka.apache.org/downloads.html) which contains the latest binary downloads.
-Kafka is written in [Scala](https://www.scala-lang.org/), which is programming language that has full support for functional programming.
-Scala source code is intended to be compiled to Java bytecode, so that the resulting executable code runs on a Java virtual machine.
+Open the [Kafka releases page](http://kafka.apache.org/downloads.html){:target="_blank"} which contains the latest binary downloads.
+Kafka is written in [Scala](https://www.scala-lang.org/){:target="_blank"}, which is a programming language that has full support for functional programming.
+Scala source code is intended to be compiled to Java bytecode so that the resulting executable code runs on a Java virtual machine.

 You'll notice that the release page contains multiple versions of Scala for a specific Kafka release.
 This only matters if you are using Scala yourself.
 If not the case, go ahead and choose the highest supported version.

-At the moment of writing the latest stable release was [kafka_2.11-0.10.0.1.tgz](https://www.apache.org/dyn/closer.cgi?path=/kafka/0.10.0.1/kafka_2.11-0.10.0.1.tgz).
+At the moment of writing the latest stable release was [kafka_2.11-0.10.0.1.tgz](https://www.apache.org/dyn/closer.cgi?path=/kafka/0.10.0.1/kafka_2.11-0.10.0.1.tgz){:target="_blank"}.

 Extract the gzipped TAR file, downloaded in the previous step.
 The extracted root directory should contain a number of files and subdirectories as shown below.
 From now on we will refer to this directory as: <var>[kafka_install_dir]</var>.